viveknaidu007/repo-275-voice-bot/README.md

 If you see `Cannot open include file: 'portaudio.h'`, it means pip is trying to build from source.
 Use the wheel (`pyaudio==0.2.14`) or install via Conda.

-**Invisible text in inputs/messages:**
-- This build ships with higher-contrast styles.
-If you still see low contrast, try switching Streamlit theme to Light in the settings or clear browser cache.

-**Speech recognition not working:**
-- Check your internet connection
-- Speak clearly and at a moderate pace
-- Ensure minimal background noise

 ---